malimccalla/cv/README.md

 [Skills](#skills) | [Experience](#experience) | [Side Projects](#projects) | [Education](#education) | [Interests](#interests)

-As a musician I've been told that I think differently, in sounds and pictures rather than in words.
+As a musician, I've been told that I think differently, in sounds and pictures rather than in words.
 Software development has always fascinated me, just like music it demands skills that combine logical problem-solving with creative thinking.
-In pursuit of a career founded on continuous self-improvement, I look to join ambitious teams with a shared vision.
+In pursuit of a career founded on continuous self-improvement, I'm looking to join an ambitious team with a shared vision.
 After graduating from Europe's leading developer bootcamp in 2016 I now spend most of my time exploring new technologies and ~~nesting callbacks~~ ~~chaining promises~~ async/ awaiting.

 ## Skills

 #### Software Development

-Over 5 years expereince in developing digital products and services has taught me the importance of writing clean maintainable code.
-Following best practices comes naturally to me and I believe the best code is the easiest to delete.
-With experience accross entire stack I am comfortable in both frontend and backend positions.
-My current areas of interest include container orchestration tools such as [Kubernetes](https://kubernetes.io/) and component driven design tools such as [Framer](https://www.framer.com/).
+Over 5 years of experience in developing digital products and services has taught me the importance of writing clean maintainable code.
+Following industry best practices comes naturally to me and I believe that the best code is the easy to understand and easy to delete.
+With experience across the entire stack, I am comfortable in both frontend and backend positions.
+My current areas of interest include container orchestration tools such as [Kubernetes](https://kubernetes.io/) and component-driven design tools such as [Framer](https://www.framer.com/).

 #### Product Management

 At the core of every successful project I have ever worked on lies good communication, a skill that I once feared but have come to master over time.
-I have sucessfully managed projects from idea stage all the way to production.
-The lifecycle of a product can be a full of blockers, iterations, and pivots.
-I have acted as a clear and concise voice that helps to bridge the divide between engineering and commercial teams at a companies.
+I have successfully managed projects from the idea stage to production.
+The lifecycle of a product can be full of blockers, iterations, and pivots.
+I have acted as a clear and concise voice that helps to bridge the divide between engineering and commercial teams at companies.

 #### UX/UI Design

 A big part of what attracts me to the tech industry is that it presents new challenges in all shapes and sizes, including that of design.
 As the sole UX/UI designer of [Tunebase](https://tunebase.com), I applied my creative thinking in both a digital and non-digital environment allowing me to tackle these challenges from a different perspective.
-As a product focused developer my first concern is always the end user.
-Not afraid to take chances, I know that in an ever changing tech industry you need to be able explore innovative and original ways to go about solving problems.
+As a product-focused developer, my first concern is always the end-user.
+Not afraid to take chances, I know that in an ever-changing tech industry you need to be able to explore innovative and original ways to go about solving problems.

 ## Experience